polyhobbyist/teleop_web/README.md

 ros2 launch teleop_web teleop_web.launch.py certfile:=c:\ws\certs\localhost+1.pem keyfile:=c:\ws\certs\localhost+1-key.pem
 ```

+# Setting up a Steamdeck
+Follow [these instructions](https://support.microsoft.com/en-us/topic/xbox-cloud-gaming-in-microsoft-edge-with-steam-deck-43dd011b-0ce8-4810-8302-965be6d53296) for setting up a Microsoft Edge Browser with a Gamepad.

-# Using on a remote Web Browser
+# Using on any Web Browser which supports WebGL and Web Sockets
 You can now connect a Gamepad.
 > NOTE: On Screen Gamepad coming soon.

-# Setting up a Steamdeck
-Follow [these instructions](https://support.microsoft.com/en-us/topic/xbox-cloud-gaming-in-microsoft-edge-with-steam-deck-43dd011b-0ce8-4810-8302-965be6d53296) for setting up a Microsoft Edge Browser with a Gamepad.

-Navgiate to https://<IP of your robot>:8088.
+Navgiate to `https://<IP of your robot>:8088`.